matthias38/text_extract/README.md

 # text_extract

-This is a react component that imports a pdf file as images, then you can select multiple areas (crops) of the pdf pages, where you want to extract (OCR) the text from.
+This is a react component that imports a pdf file as images, then you can select multiple areas (crops) of the pdf pages, of which you want to extract the text from.